Color - Colours

 When the offices were painted a warm peach, the sweaters came off even though

-the temperature had not changed.
+had not changed.
 The illusions discussed below will show you

 that sometimes combinations of colors can deceive the viewer, sometimes in ways